aws-samples/aws-genai-llm-chatbot/README.md

 ## Ready to use
 This sample provides code ready to use so you can start **experimenting right away without service quota increase or preview access requests.**

 However, for enchanced performances and additional features provided in this sample such as **Amazon SageMaker Foundation models** support you are required to request such increases and preview access.
-More details here.

 ## Multimodel
 You have the flexibility to test multiple LLM models concurrently.
 This unique feature is enabled by a user-friendly web UI, allowing for a smoother comparison and assessment of different models within your own VPC.